-This course is a theoretical and clinical practicum which continues the primary health care sequence focusing on the assessment, diagnosis and management of common acute and chronic conditions of the adult population (adolescent through older adult and frail elderly).
-In addition, specific women's health issues It incorporates the study of are addressed. epidemiology, pathophysiology, symptom complex and evidence based treatment modalities as it relates to health deviation.
-The clinical experience focuses on health care management incorporating advanced health assessment skills, diagnostic reasoning, diagnoses determination, treatment planning, paeducation and anticipatory tient guidance/health promotion strategies.
-Prerequisites: NURS 560, NURS 571
+This course is a theoretical and clinical practicum focusing on the assessment, diagnosis and management of common acute and chronic conditions of the adult population (adolescent through older adult and frail elderly).
+In addition, specific women's health issues are addressed.
+It incorporates the study of epidemiology, pathophysiology, symptom complex and evidence based treatment modalities as it relates to health deviation.
+The clinical experience focuses on health care management incorporating advanced health assessment skills, diagnostic reasoning, diagnoses determination, treatment planning, patient education and anticipatory guidance/health promotion strategies.

-Primary Health Care IV: Role Practicum in Primary Care -Family Nurse Practitioner 6 credits 240 clinical hours
+Primary Health Care IV: Role Practicum in Primary Care -Family Nurse Practitioner 6 credits